gloriasp15/portfolio-2026/business-cases/02-governance-operating-model/README.md

 - who executes activities - Responsible (R)
 - who owns decisions and outcomes - Accountable (A)
 - who must be consulted before decisions are made - Consulted (C)
-- who requires visibility on progress and results - (Informed)
+- who requires visibility on progress and results - Informed (I)

 By applying RACI to key data quality activities, the model:
 - eliminates ownership ambiguity